KeithSwanger/gong-wpf-dragdrop/README.md

 ## What this fork does
 This fork adds two dependency properties to improve scrolling functionality.

-The first property, `DragDrop.InitialScrollDelay` requires you to drag a dragsource to the top or bottom of a scrollviewer and hold it there for a given amount of time (in milliseconds).
+The first property, `DragDrop.InitialScrollDelay` requires you to drag a dragsource to the top or bottom of a scrollviewer and hold it there for a given amount of time (in milliseconds) before the scrollviewer starts scrolling.
 A good base value for this property is “100”.

 In order to function properly, `DragDrop.InitialScrollDelay` requires a parent Border element to have a `DragDrop.IsDropTarget` property set to True.
 This Border can have a thickness of 0 and a transparent background and still work.
 I usually place this (`DragDrop.IsDropTarget=”True”`) on a Border that houses the entire application.